 WWE can make millions, Heiser said those starting off make "far, far less."

 "It's more about gaining experience and getting booked than getting paid," Heiser said.
 "You really have to pay your dues, and even then there are no guarantees."

 Heiser's biggest exposure has been with Maryland Championship Wrestling (MCW), an independent wrestling organization, which hosts most of its cards at the new Green Room, a pool hall in Dundalk.

 MCW has a reputation among wrestling fans as one of the better run independents in the region.
-Many former MCW wrestlers have gone on to perform for WWE or secondary national organizations like TNA and Ring of Honor.
+Many former MCW wrestlers have gone on to perform for WWE or secondary national organizations like

 Dan McDevitt owns MCW.
 The Middle River resident has been involved in the business for 20 years and wrestled for many years as Cpl.
 Punishment before settling down to build a career as a real estate agent.